rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 In that last line, you find the Python description of a `Room` object, along with its assigned memory address.
 Seems to work!
 (The address on your computer will most likely be different.)

-You should now also test your `Room` class using check50:

-	check50 minprog/cs50x/2019/adventure/less

-If the test fails, be sure to test manually like above!
+Be sure to test manually like above!

 ## Step 1: Reading data files and the code